 Did you know?
-In general, the manufacturing process used in the manufacture of plastic bottles is blow molding.
-However, each type of plastic bottle product requires the application of a different type of blow molding.
+In general, blow molding is used to manufacture plastic bottles.
+However, each type of plastic bottle product requires applying a different type of blow molding.

 The four most popular types of plastic used as materials for making plastic bottles are PET, PE, PP, and PC.
-For more information on this topic, check out these following points below.
+For more information on this topic, check out the following points below.

 1. PETE or PET (Polyethylene Terephthalate)

 Polyethylene terephthalate (PET) is commonly used for the manufacture of bottled drinking water.
 Such as drinking bottles, soda bottles, oil bottles, and sauce bottles.
 Recycling symbol with numeric code 1 and PETE or PET code at the bottom.
 This symbol indicates that a plastic is made of Polyethylene Terephthalate.
 This type of plastic can only be used once.
 It is not recommended to use repeatedly, let alone fill it with warm water, because the polymer coating and carcinogenic substances on the plastic can dissolve (loose) and cause cancer in human organs.

 PC (polycarbonate), one of the most common plastics.
 This material itself is non-toxic, especially for making baby bottles, space cups and so on.
 It is controversial because it contains BPA.
 In theory, as long as 100% of BPA is converted into plastic structure in the PC manufacturing process, it means that there is no BPA in the product, and it will not be a threat to health.
 However, if a small amount of BPA is not converted into PC plastic structure, it can released into food or drink, which threatens the health and safety of users, especially teenagers.